arkodasgupta0412/arkodasgupta0412/README.md

 **Computer Science & Engineering Undergraduate at Jadavpur University**

 I am a third-year undergraduate student pursuing a Bachelor's degree in Computer Science and Engineering at Jadavpur University.
 I like building AI-driven software, with a focus on LLMs and LLM-based API design.
-I like reading research papers on newer, novel LLM-Transformer architectures and their extensions in graph representation learning.
+I like reading research papers on novel Deep-Learning architectures and their extensions in graph representation learning.

 ### 📫 Connect with me:
 - **LinkedIn:** [arko-dasgupta-402512288](https://www.linkedin.com/in/arko-dasgupta-402512288/)